-Adding a New MIDI Keyboard to Your Configuration
+Adding a New MIDI Instrument to Your Configuration

-If you have purchased a MIDI keyboard so that you can record notes into Composer, then congratulations on a good decision!
-You will enjoy Composer even more with a music keyboard.
+If you have purchased a MIDI keyboard or other MIDI instrument so that you can record notes into Musician, then congratulations on a good decision!
+You will enjoy Musician even more.

 If you have not done so already, then connect your computer to your new MIDI keyboard via a USB or MIDI cable, as described in Installing a USB or MIDI Cable Between Your sound card and Keyboard.